Related blog post: Belize kiteboarding lessons – uncrowded conditions for beginners

 What if I don't need lessons?

 Kiteboarders will want to experience the excellent Belize kitesurfing conditions at our location (see Belize kiteboarding page for further details).
-As a Vela associate Slickrock maintains a selection of late model equipment for our guests; kiteboarders who wish to kitesurf on their own should bring their own kites and Slickrock provides boards so guests will not have to deal with airline hassles in transporting them.
+As an approved Vela center Slickrock maintains a selection of late model equipment for our guests; kiteboarders who wish to kitesurf on their own should bring their own kites and Slickrock provides boards so guests will not have to deal with airline hassles in transporting them.

 Surf (directional) by Cabrinha: